 Newspaper: Trump lost more than $1 billion from 1985 to 1994

-WASHINGTON (AP) — The New York Times is reporting that Donald Trump's businesses lost more than $1 billion from 1985 to 1994, based on tax information the newspaper acquired.
+WASHINGTON (AP) — The New York Times reported Tuesday that Donald Trump's businesses lost more than $1 billion from 1985 to 1994, based on tax information the newspaper acquired.

-The Times says it has acquired printouts from the future president's official IRS tax transcripts, including figures from his federal tax form.
+The Times said it has acquired printouts from the future president's official IRS tax transcripts, including figures from his federal tax form.

-The newspaper says Trump reported business losses of $46.1 million in 1985, and a total of $1.17 billion in losses for the 10-year period.
+The newspaper said Trump reported business losses of $46.1 million in 1985, and a total of $1.17 billion in losses for the 10-year period.

+After comparing Trump's information with that of other "high-income earners," the Times concluded that Trump "appears to have lost more money than nearly any other individual American taxpayer."
+Because of his business losses, the newspaper reported, Trump did not pay income taxes for eight of the 10 years.

 The House Ways and Means Committee has asked the IRS to provide Trump's personal and business returns for 2013 through 2018.
 Treasury Secretary Steven Mnuchin on Monday refused to do so, saying the panel's request "lacks a legitimate legislative purpose."